-Applicable percentage ownership is based on 72,242,340 shares of our common stock outstanding at September 30, 2013.
-In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares of common stock subject to options held by the person that are currently exercisable or exercisable within 60 days of September 30, 2013.
+Applicable percentage ownership is based on 80,172,913 shares of our common stock outstanding at September 30, 2014.
+In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares of common stock subject to shares held by the person that are currently exercisable or exercisable (or issuable upon vesting of restricted stock units) within 60 days of September 30, 2014.
 However, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.